 Only members whose dues are fully paid shall attend Meetings and be eligible to vote.
-Each Category A active member shall have two votes per country, each Category B active member one vote per country, each associate member one vote per country, and each honorary member one vote per country.
+Each Category A active member shall have two votes per country, each Category B active member one vote per country, each special member one vote per country, and each honorary member one vote per country.

 Supporting members have no voting rights and sit in an advisory capacity.